-Problem: All their current computer equipment is on lease, and they want to purchase their own equipment.
+Problem: All thier current computer equipment is on lease, and they want to purchase thier own equipment.
 Also, they will be hiring several new employees.

 Current Infrastructure: None to speak of.
 Everything must be returned to the leasing agency, except one PC and one printer.
 A brand new network will have to be built from scratch.

 Solution: The first and most important step is the employee interviews.
-Brian spoke at length with the office manager about what kinds of duties they perform on a regular basis to determine the exact specs on the network they will need.
-Once the scope of work was agreed upon, we purchased most of the hardware for them, saving them close to 50% off retail through our distribution channels.
+I spoke at length with the office manager about what kinds of duties they perform on a regular basis to determine the exact specs on the network they will need.
+Once we agreed on the work to be done, I purchased most of the hardware for them, saving them close to 50% off retail through my distribution channels.
 They ended up with a Dell 2800 Poweredge server, 5 Acer P4 workstations, an Acer P4 laptop, 3 HP printers, a Fortigate-60 firewall/IPS, and a D-Link Gigabit switch.
-All network equipment will utilize UPS (battery backup).
-There were not enough network drops, so the team installed drops in several new locations along with a professional rack/patch panel they had been missing.
-We fully configured the server, including automatic backup, standard network services, centrally managed Anti-Virus, and even a customized Group Policy.
-We set up the firewall to block unwanted traffic, filter for viruses and spam, and filter harmful attachments from email, while automatically updating its IPS and virus definitions.
-We copied all existing user data to new shared and home folders on the server, which will now be backed up, so business data is no longer kept on user PCs.
-We fully set up each PC, including all software, network settings, printers, etc.
+All network equipment will utilize UPS backups.
+There were not enough network drops, so I had my team install drops in several new locations along with a professional rack/patch panel they had been missing.
+I fully configured the server, including automatic backup, standard network services, centrally managed Anti-Virus, and even a customized Group Policy.
+I set up the firewall to block unwanted traffic, filter for viruses and spam, and filter harmful attachments from email, while automatically updating its IPS and virus defitions.
+I backed up all existing user data to new shared and home folders on the server, which will now be backed up.
+I fully set up each PC, including all software, network settings, printers, etc.